-- 7.1 Equipment access panels must be in place at all times during operation of the unit, and must be secured with the original fastenings. - 7.2 If failure of the equipment occurs or is suspected then it should be taken out of service until a competent person can effect repair or examination
+7.1 Equipment access panels must be in place at all times during operation of the unit, and must be secured with the original fastenings.

-(Note that certain ranges of equipment are designed to detect and compensate for fan failure).
+7.2 If failure of the equipment occurs or is suspected then it should be taken out of service until a competent person can effect repair or examination.
+(Note that certain ranges of equipment are designed to detect and can